 Credit: @inkandpinedesign on Instagram

-This popular Rochester attraction is more than just a farmer's market: it's a local institution open since 1905!
+This popular Rochester attraction is more than just a farmer's market: it's a local institution that has been open since 1905!
 Full of artwork and crafts, as well as local seasonal vegetables and luscious orchard fruit, the market is packed with treasures.
 Open three days a week (Tuesday, Thursday, and Saturday) year-round with over 300 vendor stalls, it's a must-see in Rochester as well as a great way to shop for fresh local and imported ingredients for your next farm-fresh cooking creation!

 Don't forget to post photos of your New York adventures on Instagram and Twitter with #iSpyNY and tag us on Facebook!